-The short answer to that question is, “yes,” according to Dr. Sheri McIntosh, Keller children’s dentist at Distinguished Dental.
+The short answer to that question is, “yes,” according to Dr. Sheri McIntosh, Fort Worth children’s dentist at Distinguished Dental.
 Now, let’s consider why treating tooth decay in children is important and how you can help your children avoid cavities in the first place.

 Cavities—whether in children or adults—happen as a result of bacterial infection.
 These bacteria feed on the sugars in foods and beverages and produce acids that literally eat away at the structure of a tooth, depleting calcium.
 Once this area of reduced calcium enlarges, the surface of the tooth collapses and there’s a cavity.
 This bacterial infection can also spread within the immediate tooth, which can become painful, or it can infect adjacent teeth.
 Moreover, healthy baby teeth allow your child to eat and speak, and they are important place holders for their eventual permanent teeth.
 Thus, the need to fill a child’s cavity is imperative.

-Preventing Children’s Cavities with the Family Dentist Keller Trusts
+Preventing Children’s Cavities with the Family Dentist Fort Worth Trusts

 While we love to see you and your child, we’d rather not see you because he or she has a cavity!
 With this in mind, Dr. McIntosh would like to offer the following tips that will help your children avoid tooth decay in the first place: